dsagman/picat/readme_v2.md

     - only go down if items are on floors below the elevator
     - *Biggest gain* zipped pairs of `{Mol,Gen}` sorted rather than `[Mol ++ Gen]` this allows for symmetry breaking meaning that moving a pair {2,0}, for example, doesn't matter if it's one molecule or another, the move is identical.
     - remove `table`.
 I tried adding `table` everywhere, but it's built into the planner and just slowed things down
-hakank: This is a great list of optimizations.
 - I also tried adding a `heuristic` function.
 In this case it didn't make any difference.
 - In terms of the search method, `best_plan_unbounded` was the fastest.
 The other methods were about twice as long to complete: `best_plan`, `best_plan_bin`, `best_plan_bb` and `best_plan_nondet`.
 - There a great explanation of how to solve efficiently on Reddit. https://www.reddit.com/r/adventofcode/comments/5hoia9/comment/db1v1ws/